We are looking for two Sustainability Program Coordinators in Toronto & Vancouver (Canada Summer Jobs).

 The InTO the Ravines Champions program offers people living near ravines training and support to learn, explore, and celebrate Toronto’s one-of-a-kind ravines system.

-Twenty champions, paired in teams of two, take part in four training sessions on Toronto’s ravines, providing them with the knowledge and skills to plan and host their own event in one of these unique natural spaces.
+Twenty champions, paired in teams of two, learn about Toronto’s ravines, providing them with the knowledge and skills to host their own event in one of these unique natural spaces.
+Events can include guided nature walks, art projects, native plant workshops, birdwatching tours, or any creative way to bring people together in nature.

 Each team receive:

-The Application for the 2024 InTO the Ravines Champions program is closed.
+Applications for the 2026 InTO the Ravines Champions are now closed.

 Applications Open